Peters & May

 After breaking into hydroplane racing sweeping floors and doing odd jobs for Bill Wurster’s U-8 team, then moving up to crew member and finally Crew Chief, Scott Raney has notched multiple victories in the Unlimited ranks, most recently for Billy & Jane Schumacher on the U-37 team.

-The U-11 will again carry Peters & May sponsorship for 2012 and having the backing of the premier international boat transport company will contribute to what the team feels will be a great second season.
+The U-11 will again carry Peters & May sponsorship for 2014 and having the backing of the premier international boat transport company will contribute to what the team feels will be a great fourth season.

 Dave Holley, CEO of Peters & May, has seen a real opportunity to become part of something special.
 “We were fortunate to work with the majority of the crew in our first active season in the sport and we were impressed with their dedication and skill.
 The plans that URG has for this team are on a level that the series has never seen.
 They are going to offer their fans and sponsors an experience that is unparalleled in the sport and we simply could not miss out on such an opportunity.
 We are confident that their business plan will lead them to become a winning team with strong finances and a large fan base.
 They are here for the long haul and so are we!”